orlandoalexander/RaspberryPi-Multi-Sensor/README.md

 - All files on Raspberry Pi can be accessed over SSH from a laptop:

   1. Connect to *EcoHouse* wifi
-  2. Enter `ssh ecoswell@ecoswell.org` on the laptop's command line
+  2. Enter `ssh ecoswell@ecoswell.local` on the laptop's command line
   3. When prompted to enter the password, enter `EcoSwell`

   **Important:** *DO NOT* modify any files directly on the Raspberry Pi - instead, clone the GitHub repository to a seperate device and push these changes to the GitHub repository